 - Skateboarding or rollerblading was undertaken outside of school hours by 31% of children in the past two school weeks. - The activity was more popular with boys (36%) than girls (26%). - The percentage of children skateboarding or rollerblading peaked at 39% for children aged 8 years; this compares with 20% of 5 year olds and 21% of 14 year olds.
-Skateboarding or rollerblading was most popular in the Northern Territory, where it was - Skateodarding or roneronating was into popular in the Fortieri Ferntory, where it was undertaken by 46% of children aged 5 to 14 years, and least popular in South Australia (26%).
-38.6% of children in WA undertook this activity. - Children born in Australia (32%) and in the main English-speaking overseas countries (29%) were more likely to skateboard or rollerblade than those born in other countries (19%). - Children living in one-parent families were more likely to skateboard or rollerblade than those living in couple families (37% and 30% respectively). - Of the skateboarders and rollerbladers, boys spent more time on this activity than girls.
+Skateboarding or rollerblading was most popular in the Northern Territory, where it was - undertaken by 46% of children aged 5 to 14 years, and least popular in South Australia (26%).
+38.6% of children in WA undertook this activity.
+Children born in Australia (32%) and in the main English-speaking overseas countries - (29%) were more likely to skateboard or rollerblade than those born in other countries (19%).

+Children living in one-parent families were more likely to skateboard or rollerblade than - Children living in one-parent families were more likely to skateboard or rollerblade than those living in couple families (37% and 30% respectively).
+Of the skateboarders and rollerbladers, boys spent more time on this activity than girls. - Of the skateodorders and roherbladers, boys spent more time on this activity than girls.
 The average time spent skateboarding and rollerblading in the past two school weeks was 6 hours for boys and 4 hours for girls.